 When snow allows, cross country skiing or snowshoeing gives visitors an up-close look at concentrations of wintering elk.

 Strawberry Cabin is designed for up to four guests.
 One portion of the cabin has two twin beds, all with mattresses.
 The kitchen is equipped with a small table and two chairs, dishes, utensils, cookware, with a Coleman stove and lights.
 The cabin has a wood stove.
 The cabin is not wired for electricity.
 Fuel is not provided for the propane stove or lanterns, so guests should bring a couple of small propane cylinders, as well as backup lighting.

 An outhouse with vault toilet is located on-site.
 A picnic table and campfire ring offer comfortable outdoor dining.
-Firewood is typically stocked and stored outside in the woodshed from September 1 through May 31.
+Firewood may available, but it is not guaranteed.
 No firewood is provided from June 1st - August 31.
 An axe and snow shovel are provided.

 There is no water on site, so guests must bring a sufficient supply for drinking, cooking and washing.
 Guests should bring their own sleeping bags, lanterns or flashlights, towels, dish soap, matches, and garbage bags.
 All garbage must be packed out, and guests are expected to clean the cabin before leaving.

 A fire lookout tower sits next to the cabin.
 This is one of the few metal lookout structures in the area and was built in the 1940s.
 The lookout is not open to the public and is no longer an active lookout.